MilesMcBain/fnmate/README.md

 # Your fnmate

 Type a call to a function and have a definition for that function appear with a keystroke.
-Lay the planks with your `fnmate` but leave the hammering til later.
+Lay the planks with your `fnmate` but leave the hammering til after smoko.

 ![fnmate](inst/media/fnmate.gif)